 - Instant gratification: With different colours and shapes against a (hopefully) blue sky, the release of hundreds or even thousands of balloons has a big visual impact that can be enjoyed right then and there.
-As society moves towards faster ways of doing things, from contactless payments in store to one-click shopping online, is it any wonder that the quick, bold solution is favoured over alternatives like tree planting or seed scattering, even though the results of the latter can be enjoyed for months or years?
+As society moves towards faster ways of doing things, from contactless payments in store to one-click online shopping, is it any wonder that the quick, bold solution is favoured over alternatives like tree planting or seed scattering, even though the results of the latter can be enjoyed for months or years?

 - Out of sight is out of mind: Finally, unlike the example that started this blog post, the litter of a balloon release is unlikely to affect those who actually release them.
 They will be picked up on coastlines miles away, or will kill or injure livestock and wildlife far away from the actual release site.
-The people who participated in the release will be none the wiser as to the result of their actions.
+The people who participated in the release will be none the wiser as to the results of their actions.

 With environmental issues like this, it is necessary that we all think critically and ask questions; we must beware of greenwashing.
-For example, I read a balloon website once that made the claim that their balloons were as biodegradeable as oak leaves (note the association with something natural).
+For example, I read a balloon website once that made the claim that their balloons were as biodegradable as oak leaves (note the association with something natural).
 This made me wonder how long it took oak leaves to degrade, and, thanks to a bit of googling, I found that the answer is 2+ years due to the tannins in the leaves.
 Indeed, oak leaves take longer to degrade than most other leaves.

 Back to the topic on hand: There is no such thing as a safe balloon release.
 They and sky lanterns are dangerous to the environment and set a bad example.
-There are so many ways of celebrating an occasion or commemorating a life that can have a long-term positive impact—isn’t that far more logical?
+There are so many ways of celebrating an occasion or commemorating a life that can have a positive long-term impact—isn’t that far more logical?